AmberLee2427/cipher/README.md

 Unfortunately, most of these are terrible recommendations that we should disabuse our AI of immediately.
 Breaking these rules is a simple process.
 Just ask it not to do these things and remind it, if it forgets.

-Similarly, any rules you give it basically get added to this list.

-## The Meta Rules {#the-meta-rules}
+## Functional Rules {#functional-rules}

 These are the rules that decide **how** your AI builds responses.
-Some are the results of model fine-tuning (the training based on chat logs and the “which response do you prefer” selections), and some are backed into the model.
+Some aren’t actually rules but are instead the results of model fine-tuning (the training based on chat logs and the “which response do you prefer” selections); for example,

 * Rephrasing relevant content, to demonstrate understanding
 * Following learned formatting techniques
-* Ended responses with engagement hooks (usually in the form a a question)
+* Ending responses with engagement hooks (usually in the form a question)

+And some are backed into the model:

 * When to reflect on code results
 * When to keep trying after coding failures
+* Optimisation for engagement, helpfulness, and clarity
+* Randomisation temperature (high vs low model \- basically describes creative vs accurate)

+## Adaptation Rules {#adaptation-rules}

+These are the rules you AI learns from talking to you.
+For example, avoiding over dramatisation, because the users engagement metrics indicate that they don’t like that.

+Similarly, any rules you give it basically get added to this list.

 # The Watchdogs